Everything you need to know about corneal ulcers & abrasions

 The cornea is a clear, dome-shaped structure that protects the front of your eye.
 Corneal abrasions and corneal ulcers are common conditions that we often see and treat in our centers.
 Here’s everything you need to know about these potentially serious eye conditions.

-1) Corneal Abrasions Are Scratches of the Cornea.
+1) Corneal abrasions are scratches of the cornea.

 Corneal abrasions happen when you sustain a scratch on the external surface of your eye.
 Common causes of corneal abrasions include trauma from fingernails and other sharp objects, foreign bodies, and improper contact lens use.
 Untreated corneal abrasion is a common cause of red-eye.